What is Persuasion?

 Persuasion is a process used to influence behaviors, attitudes, beliefs, and thoughts in someone else.
 In business, persuasion is widely used in marketing, staffing, and supervision to encourage increased sales, productivity, efficiency, and buy-in.
 In today’s lean organizations, the ability to persuade others has become a necessity for all employees from CEOs down to production workers.
 The ability to persuade is equally important outside of the workplace.

 Ethical Boundaries of Persuasion

-It’s important to work within the boundaries of ethical persuasion by avoiding practices that use deceit, duress, coercion and trickery.
-Instead, ethical persuasion should utilize facts, research, testimonials and other data to create a compelling influential argument.
-Providing the right information for a person to make an appropriate, rationale or emotional decision is also critical to ensuring repeat business and referrals.
+It’s important to work within the boundaries of ethical persuasion by avoiding practices that use deceit, duress, coercion, and trickery.
+Instead, ethical persuasion should utilize facts, research, testimonials, and other data to create a compelling influential argument.
+Providing the right information for a person to make an appropriate, rational, or emotional decision is also critical to ensuring repeat business and referrals.

 - Active listening